ghik/kubernetes-the-harder-way/docs/06_Spinning_up_Worker_Nodes.md

 [Kubernetes networking](https://kubernetes.io/docs/concepts/services-networking/): all pods in the cluster (across all nodes) must be able to communicate with each other without any network address translation.
 Pods use a dedicated, cluster-internal IP range.
-When pod-to-pod traffic needs to be forwarded between worker nodes, it is the responsibility of CNI to set up some form of forwarding, tunnelling, etc. that is invisible to individual pods.
+When pod-to-pod traffic needs to be forwarded between worker nodes, it is the responsibility of the CNI layer to set up some form of forwarding, tunnelling, etc. that is invisible to individual pods.

 ### Splitting pod IP range between nodes